HasanUX/HasanUX/README.md

 - 👋 I'm Hasan
-- 👀 I’m interested in Front-end Engineer (also UXer)
+- 👀 I’m a front-end enthusiast and UX gamer
-- 🌱 I’m currently learning React JS
+- 🌱 I’m currently learning product management
-- 💞️ I’m looking to collaborate on solution-focused products and contribute in generating ROI
+- 💞️ I’m looking to collaborate on solution-focused products and contribute to generate ROI
-- 📫 How to reach me: hrahatsharif@gmail.com
+- 📫 How to reach me: hasansharif.com